-If you are in any doubt or have any concerns about the application of this policy in any particular instance or situation, please consult the Head of Legal Practice (HOLP) as soon as possible.
-If your complaint is about or could involve the HOLP, you may raise the matter with our Head of Finance and Administration (HOFA).
+If you are in any doubt or have any concerns about the application of this policy in any particular instance or situation, please consult the Compliance Officer for Legal Practice (COLP) as soon as possible.

 Statement of principle

-Our statement of principle on equality and diversity is:
+Our statement of principle on equality and diversity is as follows:

 Employees are expected to work with us towards these aims.
 In certain circumstances, an employee can be personally liable for discrimination against a fellow employee or a job applicant.

-An equality policy statement will be displayed on all notice boards and displayed on our intranet and website.
-A copy of this policy is available from the HOLP and on the intranet.
+Our Equality and Diversity Policy will be displayed on our website.
+A copy of this policy is also available from the COLP and internally on the corporate drive.